 - Insert your heaviest loaded rocket motor into the motor mount

-- Support the model at the balance point indicated for boost.
-I use two chop sticks with little squares of spare foam on the top to protect the wing and held in place with a small hand vice.
-Place the model upside down on the sticks on the balance point indicated above.
-Use pieces of the included lead weight as far forward into the tip of the nose to balance it, or in the tail as needed.
-Glue the lead weight in place so it does not shift during flight.
+- Support the model upside down at the balance point indicated for boost.
+Glue pieces of the included lead weight in the nose or tail as needed to balance it.
 Do not try to fly the model too nose or tail heavy.
 Remember, a nose heavy model flies poorly, a tail heavy model flies once

 - I can only recommend testors/model master enamel spray at this time, others I’ve tried damage the foam surface.
 I recommend flat colors as they dry faster and the surface imperfections of foam aren’t as noticable.
 I did not paint my model since it is all white already and it is lighter without paint.
 If you fly in a wet area you may want to put some self adhesive vinyl, clear tape, or trim monokone on the bottom of the body tube to help protect it.